Puyodead1/tsw-controller-app/CREATING_PROFILE_QUICKSTART.md

 ![Controls Examples](./images//creating-a-profile-quickstart/003-calibration-tab-with-controls.png)

 Once you have finished configuring each control you can hit "Stop & Save" which will open up a dialog to save each calibration file.
 It is important not to change the location of where it is saved (since the app only loads from this location), but you can change the name it is saved as.
 In this case we will keep both names as they are defaulted.
 After saving the dialog should close and the listed controller should change to "Configured"

+**Note: if you are re-configuring a controller make sure to overwrite the existing calibration files or delete the old ones to prevent any inconsistencies**
 ![Saving the calibration files](./images/creating-a-profile-quickstart/004-saving-calibration-files.png)

 Now we are ready to create a new profile